 Your partner plays an important role in your life but lately something’s off?
 The atmosphere is tense and you are clashing more and more often?
 Maybe you have hoped that things would calm down on their own but now you find yourself doubting that.

-Having trouble with our loved ones or people we are very close to can be particularly distressing.
+Having trouble with our loved ones can be particularly distressing.
 Often we share a long history with each other, old anger and hurts make the conflict intransparent.
 Being stuck in such an emotional situation can make it hard or even impossible to listen closely, to sort the topics and talk constructively.
 Sometimes a neutral person from outside is needed to find a way out.
 As a mediator I structure the conversation and guide you step by step through conflict resolution.
 Especially if you have different nationalities or speak different languages I’m happy to support you.
 I work diversity oriented and multilingual without reducing you to your nationality or other characteristics.

 If that sounds good to you I’m looking forward to hearing from you to make an appointment for the preliminary talk.
 During this first meeting with all parties involved we take time to get to know each other.
 You can describe your conflict, ask all your questions and we see how I can help you.

-I`ve made the experience that it doesn’t matter that much whether a couple, family or flatshare is international or not.
+I`ve made the experience that it doesn’t matter that much whether a couple is binational or not.
 Different values, expectations and patterns of communication can clash no matter if you share the same nationality or not.
 Why do I focus on international mediation then, you’re asking yourself?
 Here are a few reasons why:

 - I don’t pigeonhole you but see you as individuals.
 Intercultural aspects may play a role in your conflict but it’s also possible that the core of conflict lies on a different level.

 - I help you to distinguish between misunderstandings and conflicts of interest.

 - I offer mediation in English and German.
 When needed I cooperate with mediators who speak further languages.